Title of Godfrey of Bouillon: King, or rex

 Writers of chronicles who were not on the First Crusade tended to identify Godfrey as rex, or king.
 These chronicles or histories were written during the reign of Baldwin I of Jerusalem or later, when rulers had taken the title of king.

 Guibert of Nogent in his Dei gesta per Francos, which was begun in 1108 and finished in 1121, states:

 Baldric of Dol wrote his Historiae Hierosolymitanae libri IV in 1105 while abbot of Bourgueil, later becoming archbishop of Dol-en-Bretagne.
 His account of Godfrey's title includes the following:

 French friar Robert the Monk wrote his chronicle of the First Crusade, Historia Hierosolymitana, between 1107–1120.
 It was a rewriting of the Gesta Francorum with a Benedictine interpretation.
 He characterized Godfrey as follows:

 Historia belli sacri, orTudebodus imitatus et continuatus, was an anonymous account of the First Crusade compiled around 1130.
 It states:

 English chronicler Orderic Vitalis wrote his Historia Ecclesiastica after 1110 and before 1141 and states:

 Historian Anna Komnene, the daughter of Alexios I, wrote in her Alexiad around 1148:

 English historian William of Malmesbury wrote his Gesta Regum Anglorum, published in 1127.
-This was translated into by English historian John Allen Giles into William of Malmesbury's Chronicle of the kings of England: from the earliest period to the reign of King Stephen.
+This was translated into English by John Allen Giles as William of Malmesbury's Chronicle of the kings of England: from the earliest period to the reign of King Stephen.
 It states:

 Prince, or principem

-A different title is given to Godfrey of Bouillon by the anonymous author of Gesta Francorum, Peter Tudebode and Fulcher of Chartres, all of whom took part in the First Crusade, as well as Albert of Aachen who had good sources among the participants.
+A different title is given to Godfrey of Bouillon by Bartolf of Nangis, by Peter Tudebode, and by Fulcher of Chartres, the latter two of whom (at least) took part in the First Crusade, as well as Albert of Aachen who had good sources among the participants.
 They employed some form of princeps, sometimes in variations such as princeps regini or princeps civitati.

-In the Gesta Francorum, the description of Godfrey is presented as:
+Bartolf of Nangis described Godfrey as follows in the Gesta Francorum Iherusalem Expugnantium:

 Peter Tudebode wrote in the Historia de Hierosolymitano itinere describing him as follows:

 Albert of Aachen described him as follows in the Historia Hierosolymitanae:

 Fulcher of Chartres wrote of him in the Gesta Francorum Iherusalem Peregrinantium:

 The Annals of St. James of Liège describe Godfrey's authority in a similar fashion to that by Fulcher of Chartres, referring to Godfrey as a principaltus: dux poster Godefridus suit principatum.